Learn how semantically annotated texts enhance the delivery of content online with Ontotext's News On the Web (NOW) demo.

 Gathered recent quotations by Serena Williams

 The ability to perform complex searches that go beyond keywords is vital for efficient content creation and management.
-A dynamic semantic publishing platform lets you perform faceted, hybrid and complex searches.
+The Ontotext Platform lets you perform faceted, hybrid and complex searches.

 With NOW you can perform:

-Apparently, Nike was sponsoring an event where the two greats were honored.
+Apparently, Nike was sponsoring an event where the two celebrities were honored.

 Next, you can mix the faceted search query with a full-text search (FTS) query to find documents containing particular concepts and phrases.

 Finally, you can do much more complex queries when there is rich metadata associated with the free text.
-For example, we can query a person’s opinion about a particular topic within a given time range.
+For example, you can query a person’s opinion about a particular topic within a given time range.
 There are no examples in NOW, however, as it is far from trivial to expose this functionality in a generic way.
-The potential for such searches is there though, they just require the implementation of custom (micro) services to do the job.
+Still, the potential for such searches is there.
+They just require the implementation of custom (micro) services to do the job.